MouseLand/Kilosort/README.md

 pytest --gpu --runslow
 ~~~

-Omitting the `--runslow` will only run the faster unit tests, not the slower regression tests.
+Omitting the `--runslow` flag will only run the faster unit tests, not the slower regression tests.